w3c/wot/WG/wot-wg-items.md

 * enforcement of described security mechanism

 Deliverables:
-* Specification document of the TD
+* Recommendation track specification document of the TD
 * TD ontology/context file and a fix URI that can be used to refer to